mikaelho/pythonista-uiconstraints/README.md

       view_a.align.center_x(view_b, view_c)

-In addition to all the regular constraint attributes like `height` and `center_x` in the examples above, `align` supports conveniently aligning the composite attributes `size` and `center`.
+In addition to all the regular constraint attributes like `height` and `center_x` in the examples above, `align` supports aligning the composite attributes `size` and `center`.

 ## Convenient view placement within superview

-Creating individual constraints can quickly become a bit of a bore, so the wrapper includes a number of convenience methods for "docking" views.
+Creating individual constraints can quickly become a bit of a bore.
+Thus the wrapper includes a number of methods for "docking" views.

 For example, the following places constraints to the top and both sides, leaving height still undefined: